Our History

 With 84 members, the Edmonton Potters’ Guild is one of the largest group of independent potters in North America.
 Over 1,000 potters have been trained in this institution and these artisans are now contributing to a flourishing creative activity provincially, nationally and internationally.

-In March of 2020 we lost access to the studio space due to the COVID pandemic.
+In March of 2020 we lost access to our studio space due to the COVID pandemic.

 After having the basement of the historic wing of Victoria School for the Arts as our crowded, but comfy, home for 68 years, everything was packed up and the search was on for a new space.